 - Scratch Shootout qualifying will be based on the bowler’s scratch scores (without handicap) bowled during the Singles, Doubles, and Team events.

-- The top eight (8) entrants in each division will advance to the Scratch Shootout competition on Sunday, February 20th.
+- The top eight (8) entrants in each division will advance to the Scratch Shootout competition on Sunday, February 26th.
 We will begin shortly after the lanes are re-dressed after Team.
 Please note that if a division has less than 20 entries, then the top 6 bowlers will qualify for scratch masters finale.